JaccomoLorenz/godot-simple-wind-shader/README.md

 ## How to use the shader

-1. Copy the shader folder or at least it's content somewhere into your project folder (See license details).
+1. Copy the shader folder or at least its content somewhere into your project folder (See license details).
 2. Then open/select a mesh in godot and give the object a new ShaderMaterial if it haven't one.
 (Make sure that the mesh origion is on the right position see below: Shader parameters -> Height Offset ).
 3. Now go into the material settings and load one of the shaders that you have copied to your project folder.